gcapes/git-course/_episodes/02-local.md

 ~~~
 {: .bash}

-We will also add a citation in our introduction section (in journal.txt).
+We will also add a citation in our introduction section (in journal.md).

 ~~~
-$ gedit journal.txt 						# Use reference in introduction
+$ gedit journal.md 						# Use reference in introduction
 ~~~
 {: .bash}